 The main differences between the two are that NFIP policies are available to every homeowner in the country, regardless of how likely their home is to flood; however, NFIP policies have strict coverage limits, typically $250,000, and have waiting periods.
 A policy from a private home insurer often has more flexibility when it comes to coverage limits and waiting periods, but private companies have the option to deny you coverage.

 Large earthquakes are not particularly common in Utah, but they do happen, especially along the Wasatch Fault around Salt Lake City.
 And like flood damage, damage to your home from an earthquake is usually not covered by a standard homeowners insurance policy.
 This exception also applies to other forms of "earth movement" like landslides or rockslides.

 If your home is at risk of damage from an earthquake or other kind of earth movement, it's worth looking into a special earthquake endorsement or stand-alone earthquake insurance policy.

 As one of the nation's driest states, Utah is highly susceptible to wildfires.
 Homeowners whose properties are vulnerable to wildfire damage should take all the steps they can to protect their homes:

-The good news is, wildfires are covered by home insurance.
+The good news is wildfires are covered by home insurance.
 So if your home is damaged by a wildfire, you'll be able to make a claim to pay to repair or replace your property.
-Just make sure that you're carrying a high enough policy limit to completely replace your home, in case the worst happens.
+Just make sure that you're carrying a high enough policy limit to completely rebuild your home, in case the worst happens.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.